About the Fire and Police Commission

 Recruitment & Testing

 Since 1885, no person has been appointed or promoted to any position in either the Police Department or the Fire Department without Commission approval.
 The Commission has a long-standing commitment to ensure the public safety workforce is representative of the Milwaukee community.
 Commission staff administer a variety of examinations, including written, physical ability and oral tests, background investigations, and medical, drug, and psychological screenings.
 Applicants who pass all components are hired according to their total score on an eligible list.
-Firefighters and Police Officers are hired at intervals for training classes; other entry-level positions are filled as vacancies occur.
+Firefighters, Police Officers, and Emergency Communications Officers are hired at intervals for training classes; other entry-level positions are filled as vacancies occur.

-When the position of Chief becomes vacant in either department, the Commission determines qualifications, solicits applications, and appoints the new Chief.
-Chiefs of both departments are hired for four-year terms, renewable at the Commission’s discretion.
+When the position of Chief or Director becomes vacant in a department, the Commission determines qualifications, solicits applications, and appoints the new Chief or Director.
+Chiefs and Directors are hired for four-year terms, renewable at the Commission’s discretion.

 Meetings

 The Commission and its standing committees hold regular meetings and disciplinary hearings.
 These meetings are open to the public, and members of the community are encouraged to attend.
-Regular business meetings are held once each month except August, usually on the first Thursday of the month, at 5:30 p.m.
+Regular business meetings are held twice each month except August, usually on the first and third Thursday of the month, at 5:30 p.m.
 Meetings are usually held in the Common Council meeting rooms on the third floor of City Hall, with periodic meetings held in other community locations.
 Regular meetings always have a standing agenda item to allow for citizen input on any public safety topic.
-The meeting time, location, and agenda is published in advance on the Commission website on the Meeting Notices page and through the City of Milwaukee E-notify system.
+The meeting time, location, and agenda is published in advance through the City of Milwaukee E-notify and Legistar systems.

 For a printable brochure of the above text, click here.